Roquette Arugula (Diplotaxis Tenuifolia)

 Days to Maturity: 35 Days

-Description: Arugula is a member of the brassica family, and is often used fresh in salads to add a nice spicy kick.
-Roquette arugula is a popular variety grown in the US, and is more mild in taste than wild arugulas.
-However, it still has that signature peppery kick.
+Description: Roquette Arugula, also known as Perennial Wall Rocket, (Diplotaxis Tenuifolia) is a member of the brassica family, and is often used fresh in salads to add a peppery, spicy kick.
 The entire arugula plant is edible, from its leaves, to its flowers and seeds.
 The flowers have a mild arugula taste and are great for adding color to salads; the seeds are great to make oil with.
 Use younger greens in your salads.
 It can also be used to make pesto.
 Personally I don't like fresh arugula, but I love it cooked along with other greens, like mustard, swiss chard, watercress, and kale, sauteed or "wilted" in butter with onions, and garlic.
 Its high in vitamin A and C, as well as iron, so it's definitely worth adding to your diet.
 This green, along with others are best grown as a cool weather crop, and can easily be sown in containers in smaller gardens.

 How To Grow